Six degrees of separation: Twitter

-Users on Twitter can follow other users creating a network.
-According to a 2010 study of 5.2 billion such relationships by social media monitoring firm Sysomos, the average distance on Twitter is 4.67.
-On average, about 50% of people on Twitter are only four steps away from each other, while nearly everyone is five steps or less away.
+In 2010, a study analysed the 5.2 billion social connections on the social network Twitter, looking at which users followed which others.
+The study, performed by social media monitoring firm Sysomos, found that the average distance on the service that year was 4.67.
+On average, about 50% of people on the service at that time were only four steps away from each other, while nearly everyone was five steps or less away.

-In another work, researchers have shown that the average distance of 1,500 random users in Twitter is 3.435.
-They calculated the distance between each pair of users using all the active users in Twitter.
+In a 2011 work, researchers showed that the average distance of 1,500 random users on the site was 3.435, at that time.
+They calculated the distance between each pair of users using all active users.

 Mathematics

 Mathematicians use an analogous notion of collaboration distance: two persons are linked if they are coauthors of an article.
 The collaboration distance with mathematician Paul Erdős is called the Erdős number.
 Erdős-Bacon numbers and Erdős-Bacon-Sabbath (EBS) numbers are further extensions of the same thinking.